wobsoriano/vue-motion-one/README.md

 </template>
 ```

+### Stagger

+Applies an animation delay to a children of an element.

 ### Access motion instances

 To access a motion instance, add a value to the `v-motion` directive.
 It will then be accessible using `useMotions` composable.